TeeAaTeeUu/JSONway/docs/get.md

 ## Multiple paths together

 Sometimes multiple different paths are wanted to be queried within a single group query.
-Depending on the need, there are few different options to do that.
+Depending on the need, there are a few different options to do that.

 ### `[...]` - List of paths and values

 When an array is wanted to be returned, multiple paths can be listed as comma `,` separated list, surrounded within square brackets `[` `]`.
-Regular JSON values are also able to be used within the list, if needed.
+Regular JSON values can also be used within the list, if needed.

 ```js
 [aa.bb.cc, dd.2.0, 'filler', gg[:5]]